cloudfoundry-incubator/kubecf/.concourse/README.md

 1. copy either `kubecf.yaml` or `kubecf-pool-reconciler.yaml` into
    `<your-pipeline-name>.yaml`.
-2. Edit the yaml and disable production options as said by the NOTEs (publishing artifacts, updating github status, s3 buckets to consume, etc)
+2. Edit the yaml and disable production options as said by the NOTEs (publishing artifacts, updating github status, s3 buckets to consume, etc).
 3. If needed, change the branches to track in the `branches` map in `<your-pipeline-name>`.yaml
 4. Deploy as usual with `$ ./create_pipeline.sh <concourse-target> <your-pipeline-name>`